Marine Management Organisation: Roles and responsibilities

 The MMO is independent of government as a non-departmental public body (NDPB).
 Its powers enable it to set up a marine planning system and a marine licensing regime, manage English fishing fleet capacity and English fisheries quotas, work with Natural England and the Joint Nature Conservation Committee (JNCC) to create and manage a network of marine protected areas (Marine Conservation Zones and European marine sites) designed to preserve vulnerable habitats and species in UK marine waters, respond to marine emergencies alongside other agencies, and develop an internationally recognised centre of excellence for marine information that supports its decision-making process.

-The equivalent organisations elsewhere in the UK include Marine Scotland and the Welsh Marine and Fisheries Division.
+The equivalent organisations elsewhere in the UK include the Scottish Marine Directorate and the Welsh Marine and Fisheries Division.

 History

 The MMO was established on 1 April 2010 by the Marine and Coastal Access Act 2009.

 The MMO incorporated the work of the Marine and Fisheries Agency and acquired several important new roles, principally marine planning and other marine-related powers and specific functions previously associated with the Department of Energy and Climate Change and the Department for Transport, including harbour orders and works related to renewable energy installations.